19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Your eCommerce shopping solution and hosting provider may also have some fraud detection techniques in store for you.

-- XSS- and CSRF-attack protection, protection against SQL-injections meaning that each query to DB is secure and all the variables are being checked;
+- XSS- and CSRF-attack protection, protection against SQL-injections, meaning that each query to the DB is secure and all the variables are being checked;

 - Failed login attempts notifications;